Sport in Northern Ireland: Cricket

 Ireland compete against Essex at Castle Avenue.

 Cricket in Northern Ireland was a minority sport until the early 21st century, but has since increased in popularity.
+The Northern Ireland national cricket team is a representative team for the nation.
+They competed at the 1998 Commonwealth Games, were they started the tournament against eventual winners South Africa.
+The Northern Ireland cricket team recorded a historic victory over Bangladesh, winning by 114 runs.

+The organisation known as the Northern Cricket Union oversees cricket in Belfast, as well as counties Antrim, Down, and parts of Armagh.
+The North West Cricket Union covers counties Londonderry, Tyrone, and Fermanagh.
+Stormont (Civil Service Cricket Club) is used as a primary international venue for Irish cricket home games.

 The Irish Cricket Team, which represents both Northern Ireland and the Republic of Ireland, qualified for the Cricket World Cup in 2007 and 2011.
 Cricket has been played in Northern Ireland since the early 19th century and games against Scotland (a match which has first-class status) have been played annually since 1909.
 As of 2024, Dublin-born batsman Ed Joyce was a part of Ireland's ICC Trophy team and a member of the Middlesex side in England's County Championship; he captained the county in 2004.
 Interest in Irish cricket was also generated by the national team's unexpected victory over West Indies in 1969; they did it again in June 2004.

 The sport is organised on an all-island basis and is overseen by the Cricket Ireland, founded in its present incarnation in 1923.
 Ireland has entered some domestic English tournaments since the early 1980s, but becoming an Associate Member of the International Cricket Council in 1993 paved the way for participation in international competition, and the 2005 ICC Trophy was hosted by Ireland.
 The Irish finished second in the tournament, beaten by Scotland.
 Ireland co-hosted the Cricket World Cup in 1999.
 Dublin also hosted one game of the 1999 World Cup.
 The 2007 World Cup, which was held in the West Indies, was a successful tournament for the Irish Cricket team.
 Having qualified for the first time for the tournament, Ireland entered the arena with much to gain.
 Ireland tied the match with Test Cricket playing team Zimbabwe and shocked Pakistan by defeating them on St. Patrick's Day.
 Ireland qualified for the super 8 and recorded some good results, including a win against Bangladesh.
 Ireland were granted ODI status and now they appear in the ODI ranking table.
 In June 2007, Ireland played ODI matches against India and South Africa.